bibintb/bibintb.github.io/README.md

 **Artificial Intelligence for Healthcare**

-: A project focused on utilizing Machine Learning to predict patient outcomes and improve healthcare efficiency.
+:A project focused on utilizing Machine Learning to predict patient outcomes and improve healthcare efficiency.